-Some people will always believe that using second-hand tarot cards is bad luck because the possibility of negative energy being attached to them.
+Some people will always believe that using second-hand tarot cards is bad luck because of the possibility of negative energy being attached to them.

-Hopefully now that you’ve read through this article, assessed the energy of your second-hand tarot deck, and done any necessary cleansing, you know that used cards don’t have to be bad luck.
+Hopefully, now that you’ve read through this article, assessed the energy of your second-hand tarot deck, and done any necessary cleansing, you know that used cards don’t have to be bad luck.

 - How to choose your first tarot deck, complete guide